 International expat communities

 High levels of responsibility, partner contact and client contact

 In demand practice areas and levels of post qualified experience

 Projects and Non-Contentious Construction 1-5 PQE

 Corporate 3-7 PQE

 FS Regulatory NQ-4 PQE

-For a confidential discussion about a move to the Middle East and our current opportunities, please contact Rowena To on +442070901640 / firstname.lastname@example.orgPosted about 3 years ago
+For a confidential discussion about a move to the Middle East and our current opportunities, please contact Rowena To on +442070901640 / firstname.lastname@example.orgPosted over 3 years ago